 In palmistry, the lines on the palms have many various names.
-Most palm readers agree to adopt some standard terms for the palm creases.
-For example, the line that depicts the mind is a head line or the line for the emotions is a heart line.
+Most palm readers agree to adopt some standard terms for palm creases.
+For example, the line that depicts the mind is a head line, or the line for the emotions is a heart line.
 The Suwon crease and Sydney line are examples of given names (for the heart and head line that crosses the entire palm).
 However, the terms themself have nothing to do with the head or the heart.
-Instead, they are names that come from the cities – Suwon-si in South Korea and Sydney, in New South Wales, Australia.
-The reason these researchers decided to use the terms Suwon and Sydney line was primarily because that’s where they first discovered them.
+Instead, they are names from the cities – Suwon-si in South Korea and Sydney in New South Wales, Australia.
+These researchers decided to use the terms Suwon and Sydney line primarily because that’s where they first discovered them.

-The following article is a (copyright) excerpt from the book Simian Line Conversations.
-(Available from Amazon April 2021).
+The following article has information about both the Suwon and Sydney crease.
+This is a (copyright) excerpt from the book Simian Line Conversations.
+(Available from Amazon Mid 2021).
 If you are subscribed to my newsletter, you will be notified as soon as it’s available.

 The very long head line and the very long heart line.